 Alcohol Continuous Monitoring Device: The offeror must provide a daily unit price for mobile breath/alcohol monitoring units (ALCOHOL CONTINUOUS MONITORING DEVICE), both with and without support services included.
 All units must report breath/alcohol test results to the host computer system utilizing standard telephone lines and cellular.
 As with all other units, all costs related to the Breath Alcohol units must be included in the proposed daily unit pricing.
-Offeror must also provide an ankle-worn device, , or another worn device, that measures ingested alcohol 24/7 through a sensor that rests firmly on the clients' skin and transmits the test results in real-time and an optional Beacon that detects the Transmitter's signal and reports the monitoring data to the Offeror's central monitoring computer system.
+Offeror must also provide an ankle-worn device, or another worn device, that measures ingested alcohol 24/7 through a sensor that rests firmly on the clients' skin and transmits the test results in real-time and an optional Beacon that detects the Transmitter's signal and reports the monitoring data to the Offeror's central monitoring computer system.
 This continuous alcohol monitoring device measures offender alcohol use via vaporous or insensible perspiration passed through the skin.

 The Department requires, at minimum, the following technologies: Water submersion, Skin conductivity, Temperature, Proximity to the leg and strap tamper detection technologies in transdermal alcohol monitoring device or provide an explanation how your device can meet or exceed the minimum tamper detection technologies in a different manner.
+The device must notify if it is submerged in water for a period of time.